hmxmilohax/rb3-pc/README.md

 ![A screenshot of Rock Band 3's Advanced custom settings, showing "Exclusive Fullscreen Mode (Automatic (Default)), and Driver Wake-Up Delay (1µ) in green.](images/cust/advanced.png "Advanced")
 * ![A green square.](images/cust/smallgreen.png "Green Square"):
 	* **Change "Exclusive Fullscreen Mode" to "Prefer borderless fullscreen"** to prevent potential crashes and audio desync when changing program focus constantly.
 	* **Change "Driver Wake-up Delay" to "20µ"** if you experience rare freezing after a few songs.
-Increase to "40µ" if it still happens.
+Increase it to "40µ" if the issue persists.
 * ![A teal square.](images/cust/smallteal.png "Teal Square"):
 	* **Enable "Debug Console Mode"** - Rock Band 3 Deluxe can take advantage of higher memory access, leading to longer sessions with longer songs and increased stability.
 	* **Adjust VBlank Frequency** if you want a higher internal framerate.
-This can make it easier to hit notes, but can cause graphical instability and connection issues while online.
+This can make it easier to hit notes but may cause graphical instability and connection issues while online.
 It's best left alone.
 <br/>

 ## EMULATOR